inkVerb/VIP/201-shell/Lesson-02.md

   - `rm -r directory-to-remove`
 - `cp -r` copies a directory this way:
   - `cp -r source-directory directory-copy`
-- *Note: `mv` can also move and change the name of a directory, same as with files*
+- `mv` can also move and change the name of a directory, same as with files
+  - `mv` does not require `-r`, it will reject `-r` if you try

 ___